BenOzore/NextBus-App/README.md

 # mittNextBus
-working with winnipeg transit API to get next bus route for users
+App works with winnipeg transit API to get next bus route for users

 ## How to use
 clone this repository with git clone